DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

  1. Click **Deploy** on the toolbar to create and deploy the pipeline.

- 1. In the Data Factory blade, click **Diagram**, you'll see the new pipeline.
+ 1. In the Data Factory blade, click **Diagram**, you'll see the new pipeline as well.

 	![New pipeline to run stored procedure](Images/ex3task4-sp-pipeline.png?raw=true "New pipeline to run stored procedure")

 	_New pipeline to run stored procedure_

 1. Make sure the output dataset slices have completed with success so the adw.ProfitableProducts table is populated.
-Once the summary table is populated you can proceed with the next exercise to consume the just populated table.
+Once the adw.ProfitableProducts table is populated you can proceed with the next exercise to consume the just populated table.

 	![New pipeline output slices](Images/ex3task4-sp-pipeline-slices.png?raw=true "New pipeline output slices")